 - The number and intensity of extremely hot days and heat waves will increase, increasing heat-related mortality and sickness.
-(Harmful heat-related impacts are expected to dominate benefits from reduced cold-related mortality and sickness.) - Regional ground-level ozone pollution will increase, escalating ozone-triggered respiratory illnesses and death. - The severity and/or frequency extreme weather events such as storms will increase.
-The number of people at risk due to flooding and droughts will increase.
+(Harmful heat-related impacts are expected to dominate benefits from reduced cold-related mortality and sickness.) - Regional ground-level ozone pollution (smog) will increase, escalating ozone-triggered respiratory illnesses and death. - The severity and/or frequency of extreme weather events such as storms (including hurricanes) will increase.
+The number of people at risk due to flooding will increase because of stronger precipitation events and the interaction of rising sea levels and stronger storm surges and hurricanes.